MonsterOfCode/flutter-table-football/docs/roadmap.md

                 - If the sum of the goals is 9 the game ends automatically.

 - [ ] Create User story 4 widgets
+    - [ ] Create a simple form that allow the user to identify himself
+        - [ ] input to insert the nickname
+        - [ ] Continue (create or authentication)
+    - The user is already authenticated
+        - [ ] button to delete account
+        - [ ] input that allow edit the player nickname

+- [ ] Create User story 5 widgets
     - [ ] At form to create Game
         - [ ] Add option to mark the game as finished already
         - [ ] After that request to insert game result.